 Determining Fault in Slip and Fall Accidents

 In order to be able to recover compensation after a slip and fall accident, victims need to be able to establish that their accident was the result of someone else’s negligence.
 Generally speaking, in cases involving slip and fall accidents, the party who could potentially be at fault is the owner of the property or a person or business renting a property.
-These parties have a duty to keep their property reasonably safe and when they fail to do so, they can be held liable.
-There are a number of slip and fall hazards that could be the result of negligence on the part of a property owner or lessee.
+These parties have a duty to keep their property reasonably safe and, when they fail to do so, they can be held liable.
+There is a number of slip and fall hazards that could be the result of negligence on the part of a property owner or lessee.
 Some of the more common include the following:

 - Accumulations of snow or ice

 - Exposed electrical wiring

 - Torn carpet

 - Slippery floors

 After an accident, do not make the mistake of assuming that your accident was or was not the result of negligence without speaking to an attorney.
 There are many issues that come into play when determining negligence, and the exact same slip and fall hazard may be the result of negligence in one circumstance but not the result of negligence in another.

 Slip and Fall Accidents Can Leave Victims with Serious Injuries